Updated September 2021

 Install & Configure

 Java is required for both Elasticsearch and Solr.
 As a default, Elasticsearch requires more heap memory than Solr (1 GB vs 512 MB), but these defaults can be changed.
-Elastic is also roughly 100 MB larger than Solr in its compressed form.
+Elasticsearch is also roughly 100 MB larger than Solr in its compressed form.

 Solr has a history of being difficult to approach, but has gotten better recently.
 With Solr, users also need to install and optimize ZooKeeper.
 More on that below.
 Additionally, Solr requires a managed-schema file.